 Wanna be famous for a minute?
 Tired of seeing nothing but photos in Portland, Oregon?
 Then send in a photo!

 of all the digital timeslots and how many photos occupy each minute.

-I am trying to get a decent cross section of Earth inhabitants on this website.
-So I want photos of minivan-driving soccer moms, trustafarian hippies, punkers, football players, pimps, players, private eyes, Commodore 64 programmers, Who's the Boss? fan fiction writers, bible-belt preachers, politicians, actors, musicians, auto mechanics, doctors, catergorically defined people who don't feel they belong in a category, tree-huggers, rednecks, snooty rich people, snooty poor people, pictures from famous places, pictures of famous people, people who can solve a Rubick's cube, jocks, nerds, cheerleaders, plumbers, D & D players, etc.
+We are trying to get a decent cross section of Earth inhabitants on this website.
+So sendin those photos of minivan-driving soccer moms, trustafarian hippies, punkers, football players, pimps, players, private eyes, Commodore 64 programmers, Who's the Boss? fan fiction writers, bible-belt preachers, politicians, actors, musicians, auto mechanics, doctors, catergorically defined people who don't feel they belong in a category, tree-huggers, rednecks, snooty rich people, snooty poor people, pictures from famous places, pictures of famous people, people who can solve a Rubick's cube, jocks, nerds, cheerleaders, plumbers, D & D players, etc.

 - There needs to be a time in the photo!

 - Take photos outdoors!
 This isn't a requirement, but your photo will have a better chance at making it in if it was taken outdoors.
 Indoor photos start to look the same after awhile.

 - The photo cannot be altered after you take it.
 This means that the time HAS to be within the actual photo, not added later with an image editor or paint program.
 This also includes using your image editor to add phrases overtop of the clock photo such as "Heavy Metal Rules Man!" or "Time for Bed..."

 - No web URL's or blatant attempts at product multi-national product promotion in the photo.
 By "blatant attempt" I mean that your photo looks more like it belongs in commercials, the evening news, movies, or above a public bathroom urinal.